philippebeck/nemjs/README.md

 1. Copy the `.env.example` file to your project root, rename it `.env` & replace values with your own values
 2. Add `const nem = require("nemjs")` where you need (file or function top level)
-3. Then use it like these examples :
+3. Then use it like in these examples :
     -  `router.get("/", nem.checkAuth, UserCtrl.list)`
     -  `nem.setAuth(guest.password, user, res)`
     -  `if (nem.checkEmail(guest.email)) { ... }`